 In competition, Riccardo was a Great Lakes Regional finalist at the prestigious Metropolitan Opera National Council Auditions.
 He was the recipient of the Opera Buffs award from the Metropolitan Opera of New York.

 Riccardo’s career has extended overseas performing at various venues in Germany.
 The first one took place at Lindenfels castle in Lindenfels and followed by another in Boppard as part of the Mittelrhein Musik Festival under the helm of Helge Dorsch.
 That was followed by another concert soon after in Honolulu, Hawaii singing alongside mezzo soprano, Deanna Pauletto, and Hawaii native and baritone, Quinn Kelsey.
 This marked his début with the host company, Hawaii Opera Theater.
-He looks forward to reprising the role of Alfredo in La Traviata and debuting with Miami Lyric Opera in February 2020.
+He has had great success in reprising the role of Alfredo in La Traviata marking his debut with Miami Lyric Opera in February 2020.

 He is currently a member of the Canadian Actors' Equity Association, ACTRA Toronto, and the American Federation of Musicians union in conjunction with the Toronto Musicians' Association, Local 149.